AndreaPic/ServiceBusCompressor/README.md

 This is a good solution but there is no guarantee that every subscriber has read his message before the deletion of the message.
 You can configure the blob’s lifetime with a “time to live” greater than “Message time to live” so you will have a great and cheap solution.

-# Build Library and tests
-Use AzSB to build the SBCompressor Assembly.
-After building SBCompressor Assembly you can use the samples to know ho to use SBCompressor Library.

-## How to configure the unit tests